Why not having trickle vents could be more serious than you think

 "At Everest, we recommend installing new windows with integrated trickle vents for optimal performance and a seamless finish," he says.

-Keen to explore more ways of ventilating your home?
-Make sure you have the right natural ventilation in place, or discover find out the answer to 'can you retrofit MVHR into an existing home?'
+Good home ventilation also means getting the ambient temperature in your home right, but if you're keen to explore more ways of ventilating your home, make sure you have the right natural ventilation in place, and discover if you can potentially retrofit MVHR into an existing home.

 Sarah is Homebuilding & Renovating’s Assistant Editor and joined the team in 2024.
 An established homes and interiors writer, Sarah has renovated and extended a number of properties, including a listing building and renovation project that featured on Grand Designs.
 Although she said she would never buy a listed property again, she has recently purchased a Grade II listed apartment.
 As it had already been professionally renovated, she has instead set her sights on tackling some changes to improve the building’s energy efficiency, as well as adding some personal touches to the interior.